Street vendors taking up permit issue with City Council

 “I would love to get the permit first of all, but if I do get the permit then my business will fail because they’ll restrict me from Bourbon Street and I will not make more money,” said Mastin.

-City Council said there are several issues with some street vendors selling art, while others are selling food and beer out of coolers or out of the back of their trucks, and they don’t have the proper permits.
+The city council said there are several issues with some street vendors selling art, while others are selling food and beer out of coolers or the back of their trucks, and they don’t have the proper permits.

-Sinnidra Taylor runs the non-profit called, “Friends of Codey’s NOLA,” and her mission is to help small business owners navigate the barriers of the permitting process.
+Sinnidra Taylor runs a non-profit called, “Friends of Codey’s NOLA,” and her mission is to help small business owners navigate the barriers of the permitting process.

 “Regulation is easy.
 Enforce, enforce, enforce.
 Police and task force are in place, that’s easy, but how about we pull back the layers and make this accessible to everyone,” said Taylor.